Blueberry Scones with Lemon Glaze

 Blueberry Scones Tips, Tricks, & Techniques

-- One of the most important part of making the best blueberry scones that are flaky in texture is to use very cold butter and cream.
-This helps the scones puff up in the oven.
+- The most important part of making the best flaky blueberry scones is to use very cold butter and cream.
+This helps the scones puff up in the oven and create layers.

 - It is also very important to mix as little as possible to keep the scones fluffy.
-If you mix too much you can overdevelop the gluten and create dense and dry scones.
+If you mix too much you can over-develop the gluten and create dense, dry scones.

 - These blueberry scones are made with my basic scone recipe.
 This recipe can be used to make any flavor of scones including lemon scones, cranberry orange scones, or chocolate chip scones.